RyanNielson/awesome-unity/README.md

 * [Photon Unity Networking (Free)](https://www.assetstore.unity3d.com/en/#!/content/1786) - Plug and play cloud networking that also works for local hosting.
 Free for up to 20 concurrent users.

 ## Scripting
+* [Easy Save 2](https://www.assetstore.unity3d.com/en/#!/content/768) - A fast and simple way to save and load data on all major platforms supported by Unity.
 * [Mad Level Manager](https://www.assetstore.unity3d.com/en/#!/content/10070) - Provides a level manager, level selector, and progress save/load tools to make it easy to transition between levels and make level selection screens.

 ## Shaders